 However, his true induction into transethereal hyperspace took place when he dropped acid for the first time at the age of 19.
 Under the effect of what he would later popularize as a “heroic dose” of the purest LSD he could find, young Terence went through a complete dissolution of the boundaries of reality.
 He would keep enjoying LSD for a long time to come; however, learning about the phantasmagoric visions of Huxley’s and Ellis’s worlds, he wanted a more potent visionary experience.

 He got it with DMT.
 That same year, as anthropologist Graham St. John explains, Terence experienced the “holy grail” of mind-bending substances, and it transformed him entirely.
 Terence was utterly dumbfounded by the instantaneous replacement of reality with “titanic, alien, and off-planet motifs” and the discovery of strange entities existing in these alternate worlds.
-Describing beings he witnessed in these early trips, he commented:
+Describing beings he witnessed in these early trips, he famously commented:

 Inspired by these otherworldly experiences, Terence started getting curious about shamanism.
 Eventually, this line of research would bring him to the Amazon, but not before a short hiatus on the other side of the globe.
 Spurred by countercultural icon Timothy Leary (who would later call Terence “the Timothy Leary of the 90’s”) and his famous freedom call that went “Turn on, tune in, drop out”, young Terence apparently decided to take the “drop out” bit to heart.
 So he headed to Nepal to study the Tibetan language, culture, and shamanism and, of course, become an international hashish smuggler.
-A man’s gotta make a living somehow, right?
+A person’s gotta make a living somehow, right?

 This excursion into the drug trafficking waters went sour when a shipment headed to America got intercepted by US Customs.
 Terence understood it was time to call it quits and spent his next life chapter traveling throughout Southeast Asia, stopping for a while in Indonesia to collect butterflies professionally, and in Japan to teach English.
 Ultimately, though, he would head back to Berkeley to continue studying biology.
 However, this period of stability turned out to be a brief one.
 His mother’s passing in 1971 would once again usher in a big transition.